temporalio/documentation/docs/typescript/clients.md

 > **@temporalio/client** [![NPM](https://img.shields.io/npm/v/@temporalio/client)](https://www.npmjs.com/package/@temporalio/client) [API reference](https://typescript.temporal.io/api/namespaces/client) | [GitHub](https://github.com/temporalio/sdk-typescript/tree/main/packages/client)

 **Workflow Clients are embedded in your application code, and connect to Temporal Server via gRPC**.
 They are the only way to schedule new Workflow Executions with Temporal Server.

-- Workflow Clients can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- Workflow Clients can run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- The primary use of Workflow Clients is to `start` or `execute` new Workflow Executions (including [Cron Workflows](#scheduling-cron-workflows)).
+  Given a `workflowId`, Workflow Clients may also get a Handle to a running Workflow Execution or retrieve/wait for its result.
+- **Workflow Handles** are bindings to specific Workflow Executions that expose more APIs for control.
-- Specific Workflow Executions are controlled by **Workflow Handles**, which are the main way to signal, query, describe, cancel, terminate and await the result of Workflows. **We strongly recommend familiarising yourself with these APIs.**
+  **We strongly recommend familiarising yourself with Workflow Handle APIs** as they are the main way you will signal, query, describe, cancel, terminate and await the result of running Workflow Executions.

-- Workflow Clients are completely separate and distinct from Workers, but communicate with them via Task Queues.
-See the dedicated [Workers and Task Queues docs](/docs/typescript/workers) for more info.
+Workflow Clients are separate from Workers, but communicate with them via Task Queues to start Workflow Executions.
-- This doc assumes that you have already written your Workflow code.
-See the dedicated [Workflow docs](/docs/typescript/workflows) for more info.
+See the dedicated [Workers and Task Queues docs](/docs/typescript/workers) and [Workflow docs](/docs/typescript/workflows) for more info.

 ## Full Example